krystalcode/drupal-filecache-fork/README.txt

 $settings['filecache']['strategy']['bins']['entity'] = \Drupal\filecache\Cache\FileSystemBackend::PERSIST;
 ```

-Please not that this will only protect against general cache clears.
+Please note that this will only protect against general cache clears.
 If
 individual cache entries are being deleted or the entire cache bin is removed
 then the files will still be deleted.